 Charles has a growing practice in the law relating to economic sanctions imposed by the UN, the EU and domestic law.
 His expertise in EU law, human rights and international law makes him well placed to handle the overlaps between these areas which sanctions cases regularly involve.

 He is the co-author of an influential article on the implications for the relationship between EU law and ECHR law of the litigation relating to the impoundment of an aircraft in Ireland pursuant to the EU sanctions against the former Yugoslav regime: Human rights review of State acts performed in compliance with EC law: Bosphorus Airways v.
 Ireland (2005) EHRLR 649.
+In the recent past he has regularly advised the Office of Financial Sanctions Implementation (part of Her Majesty’s Treasury) both on specific cases and on general matters of interpretation of the EU sections regime.

 His recent work in this field includes: